Skip to main content

 2. An App with Signalling enabled.
 From the dashboard, click Signalling in the sidebar and complete the one-question onboarding survey.

-3. An sklive key created from Dashboard → Realtime Messaging → Keys → Create key, type secret.
+3. A secret key created from Dashboard → Realtime Messaging → Keys → Create key, type secret.
+You'll get a key id (sk_id_…) and a signing secret (sk_secret_…).
 Copy the signing secret when it's shown — it is never shown again.

 You'll also need Node.js (or any JWT-capable backend) for token minting, and the ws package on the client side for this quickstart.